 Green Driving from the Start© POWERPOINT & VIDEOS

-FOR INTERESTED EDUCATORS: Below are still images of the full, animated Green Driving from the Start PowerPoint slide presentation for driver education classes (in its current developed form) that will be given, along with four videos.
-For high school environmental education classes, the PowerPoint will be slightly different, including placing more emphasis on alternatives to driving.
-NOTE: most slides include notes that the presenter will use to elaborate upon.
+FOR INTERESTED EDUCATORS: Below are video images (advancing in 10 seconds each) from the full, animated Green Driving from the Start PowerPoint slide presentation for driver education classes (in its current developed form) that will be given, along with four videos.
+NOTE: most slides will include notes that the presenter will use to elaborate upon.

-NOTE: The full, animated PowerPoint that will be shown is copyrighted and the property of Green Driving America Inc., and may not be used or recorded without permission.
-The videos are open source and may be freely used.
+NOTE: This Green Driving from the Start presentation is copyrighted and the property of Green Driving America Inc. It may not be used or recorded without permission.
+The other videos below are open source and may be freely used.

 Another video will be offered mostly for high school environmental education presentations: Gasoline, Gasoline, the World's Aflame.

 FUEL REDUCTION & MONEY SAVINGS FIGURES: The Driving More Efficiently page of fueleconomy.gov, the official U.S. source for fuel economy information, shows the average fuel reduction percentages and amounts of money saved by practicing green driving with gasoline vehicles (does not include EV benefits).
 Driving sensibly and observing speed limits clearly yield the biggest results.